bluzphp/bluzman/README.md

 ### Controller generator

-For create new controller you must run the command in terminal:
+For create new controller you should run the following command in the terminal:
 ```bash
 bluzman generate:controller module_name controller_name
 ```